luniballony/Solar_System_Graphic_Representation/README.md

 - create function for rings (DONE)
 - create function for stars
 - add option for daytime and nightitme in planet earth
+- stop rotation of saturn ring

 Project started on november 28 of 2024
+Project finished on
+Grade:
 Made by Matilde Carmo for Computer Graphics class.